Previously on “The Internet is for Doing Roadtrips!”

 The only remaining server is named Alfa, a Lightsail instance in AWS, protected by Cloudflare’s firewall and propped up by the CDN.
 Alfa runs both WordPress and the location database.
 For that, I picked PostgreSQL for two extensions:

 - PostGIS adds geographic and geometric types, functions, and aggregators.
-Rather than writing code myself in the Worker to do map-math or assemble GeoJSON, Postgres can do it for me, faster, eliminating round-trips to the database.
+Rather than writing code myself in the Worker to do geographic math or assemble GeoJSON, Postgres can do it for me, faster, eliminating round-trips to the database.

 fetch.
 A colleague recently wrote a post about this, which helped me get started.